By Tasha Mesina, Cindra Grooming Products — Updated April 7, 2026

 How Bathing Habits Affect Paw Health

-Many dogs lick their paws because they are being bathed too often or with products not suited to their coat or skin type.
+Many dogs lick their paws because they are bathed too often—or with the wrong products.

 When to See a Veterinarian